ragu-manjegowda/vivitsa/04_segmentation/README.md

-# Frame buffer display
+# Segmentation

-To understand Memory mapped I/O, I/O ports.
+To understand and implement segments for code and data.

 ## Details:

-Implement functions to write a data in buffer to frame buffer and moving the cursor appropriately.
+Define descriptors for kernel code and data segments then load them when kernel starts.

 ## Usage: